tpascarella/sr50/docs/credit/acceptable-vs-unacceptable-debts.md

 Not all debts need to be eliminated from your financial position immediately, as a lot of financial professionals would have you believe.

 Unacceptable debts should be cleared as fast as possible.
->The [Debt Paydown page](debt-paydown.md) lists different strategies for eliminating these debts as quickly as possible.
+>The [Debt Paydown Strategies](debt-paydown-strategies.md) page lists strategies for eliminating these debts as quickly as possible.

 Acceptable debts can be left alone, so long as they increase your Savings Rate and Income.